Salt Lake City Car Accident Lawyer

-When it’s been determined that someone else’s negligence caused your crash, that person should be held responsible for any damages that exceed what your insurer will cover.
+When it’s been determined that someone else’s negligence caused your crash, that person should be held responsible for any expenses that exceed what your insurer will cover.

-Utah uses a system called modified comparative negligence to determine how much each party involved in an accident is responsible.
+Utah uses a system called modified comparative negligence to determine how much each party involved is responsible for their share of the incident.